mattfaucher/nvim_config/README.md

 1. Clone this repository and then rename the directory to ```nvim```
 2. Move the directory to ```~/.config/```
 3. Close and reopen your terminal, then type ```nvim```
+4. Go to https://github.com/junegunn/vim-plug and install vim-plug
-4. In command mode, type ```:PlugInstall``` to install all the plugins
+5. In command mode, type ```:PlugInstall``` to install all the plugins
-5. Enjoy using your neovim setup!
+6. Enjoy using your neovim setup!